al-scvorets/wm-yom-parse.js/README.md

 # wm-yom-parse.js
-is a translator from the mysterious but human-redable language Yom into less misterious but computer-readable javascript object.
+is a translator from the mysterious but human-readable language Yom into less misterious but computer-readable javascript object.

 ## When to use it